bogdanodecca/lisp-web-stack/README.md

 - it is old, tested and stable
 - it has macros
-- it is multiparadigm (= very flexible), see lisp compared to other languages [Wikipedia: Comparison of multi-paradigm programming languages](https://en.wikipedia.org/w/index.php?title=Comparison_of_multi-paradigm_programming_languages&oldid=1278926551#Language_overview)
+- it is multiparadigm (= very flexible), see how lisp compares to other languages: [wikipedia: comparison of multi-paradigm programming languages](https://en.wikipedia.org/w/index.php?title=Comparison_of_multi-paradigm_programming_languages&oldid=1278926551#Language_overview)
   - most interestingly it supports metaprogramming and functional programming
 - it has s-exps which are easy to edit with vim bindings, makes refactoring easy
   - no need to learn a lot of syntactic sugar like other languages